Kaifsaleem/Kaifsaleem/README.md

 **`code demon (Developer/Blackbox Thinker)`**

-Hi there! i am  Kaif Saleem, a 3rd year student with a passion for programming and AI developement and graphic designing.I possess proficiency in Python, the Django framework, as well as C/C++.
+Hi there! i am  Kaif Saleem, a 4th year student with a passion for programming and AI developement and system designing.I possess proficiency in Typescript, Python, as well as C/C++ and C#.
 I have worked on various projects that gave me a great experience .

 ### Connect with me: